rdevries-thoughtworks/leap_se/pages/about-us/news/2015/bitmask-oh-nine-one/en.md

 @posted_at = '2015-11-05'
 @more = true
 @preview_image = '/img/pages/bitmask.png'
-@preview = %(At a time when online surveillance by corporate and government powers is mainstream we need the ability to communicate without fear.
-We are happy to announce Bitmask 0.9.1, the Beta release of Bitmask Encrypted Email.)

 At a time when online surveillance by <a href='http://boingboing.net/tag/hacking-team'>corporate</a> and <a